libxsmm/libxsmm/README.md

 void dc_smm_dnn(int M, int N, int K, const double* A, const double* B, double* C); // automatic dispatch
 ```

-To specialize for certain matrix sizes (M, N, and K values), one can adjust the variables inside the Makefile file or for example build in the following way:
+To specialize for certain matrix sizes (M, N, and K values), one can adjust the variables inside of the Makefile or for example build in the following way:

 ```sh
 make INDICES_M="2 4" INDICES_N="1" INDICES_K="$(echo $(seq 2 5))"